Personal Histories Exercise

 - How many children are there in your family and where do you fall in the order?

 - Which was the hardest or the most important event or challenge that you overcame in your childhood?

 When you use the exercise, two things happen:

 1) people are vulnerable, which leads to more trust

-For example, if you’ve shared you moved to a new city in your 20s or you’ve played the piano in your early childhood, there is a great chance someone else in the room had a similar experience and recognises it as a common ground and a common language in the communication with you afterwards.
+For example, if you’ve shared that you moved to a new city in your 20s or you played the piano in your early childhood, there is a great chance someone else in the room had a similar experience and recognizes it as a common ground and a common language in the communication with you afterward.

-Or if you’ve share there are two children in your family and you are the little one, another teammate can relate to the feeling of being the one who is “less” heard, or getting the used toys or books after the big one, and so on.
+Or if you’ve shared that there are two children in your family and you are the little one, another teammate can relate to the feeling of being the one who is “less” heard, or getting the used toys or books after the big one, and so on.